game-ai-platform-team/tira-ai-local/README.md

 If you make changes to the background service, you'll need to rebuild it.
 Here's how:

-1. In the `background-service` directory, run:
+1. In the `./background-service` directory, run:
     ```bash
     poetry run invoke build
     ```
-2. In the `app` directory, run:
+2. In the `./app` directory, run:
     ```bash
     npm run make
     ```